BigDataRepublic/clean-code-challenge/README.md

 ## The task

 The code base you're looking at is from an old BDR-employee Bob.
-You might have never seen him because for some reason he was unable to come to the office.
+You might have never seen him because for some reason he was unable to come to the office (also if you're reading this version you don't work at BDR/Vantage).
 But, as we all know, once in a while you're responsible for filling the dishwasher.
 Because Bob was never there, he tried to help by creating a model that predicts the number of times the dishwasher has to run on a particular day at the office.